samarth777/serverless-platform/README.md

 # Serverless Function Platform

 A comprehensive serverless function platform similar to AWS Lambda, with support for multiple virtualization technologies and a real-time monitoring dashboard.
+Inclusing a function definition, executution as well as longs and visualisations.

 ## Features